dhis2/training-docs/content/android/tg_aggregate.md

 ![](images/datasets/image26.png)

-## Pert 5 - New Features in DHIS2 Android Version 2.8.2
+## Part 5 - New Features in DHIS2 Android Version 2.8.2

 ### Resizing Column and Headers